Munchlet/EnhancedCarousell/README.md

     -   Create another button below the listing "like" button
 -   Allow account reputation
     -   Server required (can look into Firebase)
--   Allow removal of premium items
+-   Allow removal of sponsored items
     -   Set as an option to prevent breaking their terms and condition
 -   Allow fast access to multiple account
     -   Can be as another tab